I know a person who works for JP Morgan who managed to get a degree without going to college.

 He did it by getting his own degree.

-He became extremely competent at market trading through self learning (you can learn almost anything now with fantastic online learning platforms like LinkedIn Learning, Coursea, Udemy, Youtube etc.).
+He became extremely competent at market trading through self-learning (you can learn almost anything with online learning platforms such as LinkedIn Learning, Coursea, Udemy, Youtube, and online universities).

-After doing some networking, he arranged a meeting with a management personnel at JP Morgan.
-They were surprised with this man’s knowledge and skills and consequently offered him a job.
-His boss later commented that his knowledge and expertise of trading was greater than most of the graduates he employs.
+After doing some networking, he arranged a meeting with management personnel at JP Morgan.
+They were surprised by this man’s knowledge and skills and consequently offered him a job.
+His boss later commented that his knowledge and expertise in trading were greater than most of the graduates he employs.

 According to a Forbes report, 48% of employed college graduates are in jobs that require less than what they are qualified for.
 Other studies have shown that 50% of college graduates said they would select a different degree if they had the opportunity to choose their education path again.